 1. Reishi Mushrooms

 Reishi mushrooms are medicinal mushrooms (not for cooking and not for getting high!) that have some amazing health benefits!
-They are so noteworthy that I wrote an article all about how medicinal mushrooms can relieve even intense inflammatory conditions, like fibromyalgia.
+They are so noteworthy that we thought they deserve their own article on how medicinal mushrooms can relieve even intense inflammatory conditions, like fibromyalgia.

 Reishi mushroom is one of the most powerful members of the plant kingdom for PCOS because it is anti-androgenic and reduces testosterone.

 In addition to these fantastic qualities, reishi also reduces all types of inflammation, regulates menstrual cycles, and is great for boosting immunity and preventing cancer.
 Reishi is most often taken in powder form, and we recommend this reishi powder ✓ because it is made from the fruiting bodies of the mushroom plant – the part that contains the most medicinal value.

 Ashwagandha is an Ayurvedic adaptogenic herb that has been used for thousands of years to resolve various health difficulties.
 Adaptogenic herbs relieve stress, and, again, stress is one of the factors causing PCOS symptoms.

 Taking ashwagandha is one of the best natural remedies to cure PCOS, because it regulates the endocrine system and increases insulin sensitivity, which will help process glucose more easily.

 Other wonderful health benefits of ashwagandha for women with PCOS are: